Gene Therapy for ALD

 Authors: Virginie Bonnamain, Ph.D. and Stephan Kemp, Ph.D.

 In 2009, Drs.
-Nathalie Cartier and Patrick Aubourg and colleagues (Saint Vincent de Paul Hospital, Paris, France) reported the successfully treatment of two 7-year old boys with early signs of cerebral ALD using gene therapy (Cartier et al. Science).
-These boys were candidate for allogeneic hematopoietic stem cell transplantation (HSCT), but a matched donor was not available.
+Nathalie Cartier and Patrick Aubourg and colleagues (Saint Vincent de Paul Hospital, Paris, France) reported the successfull treatment of two 7-year-old boys with early signs of cerebral ALD using gene therapy (Cartier et al. Science).
+These boys were candidates for allogeneic hematopoietic stem cell transplantation (HSCT), but a matched donor was not available.

-Gene therapy is based on correcting the patients’ own bone-marrow stem cells:
+The gene therapy is based on correcting the patients’ own bone marrow stem cells:

-The two patients were followed for 24 and 30 months.
-Over this period, 15% of their blood cells demonstrated expression of the normal ALD protein, while before therapy, no ALD protein was detectable in the patients’ blood cells.
-The VLCFA were reduced by 38% in the plasma of the patients.
+The two patients were followed for 24 and 30 months, respectively.
+During this time, 15% of their blood cells showed expression of the normal ALD protein, compared to no detectable ALD protein in the patients’ blood cells before therapy.
+VLCFA were reduced by 38% in the patients’ plasma.

-Brain MRI scans and cognitive tests showed that progression of the cerebral disease stopped after 14-16 months.
-The patients remained stable since then.
+Brain MRI scans and cognitive tests showed that progression of brain disease was halted after 14-16 months.
+Patients have remained stable since then.
 The demyelinating lesion observed in the auditory pathway of one patient was reversed.
-The arrest of progressive cerebral demyelination in these two children represents a clinical outcome that is comparable with the clinical outcome of HSCT.
+The arrest of progressive cerebral demyelination in these two children represents a clinical outcome comparable to the clinical outcome of HSCT.

 Starbeam Study

-The Starbeam Study (ALD-102, NCT01896102) is a Phase 2/3 investigational gene therapy study.
-The goals are to determine the safety and tolerability of the one-time gene therapy treatment “Lenti-D”, and to determine if it can stop the progression of cerebral ALD.
+The Starbeam Study (ALD-102, NCT01896102) is a Phase 2/3 investigational gene therapy trial.
+The aim is to determine the safety and tolerability of the single gene therapy treatment with “Lenti-D”, and whether it can halt the progression of cerebral ALD.
 As of April 2018, a total of 31 patients have been enrolled in the study.
-Of these 31 patients, 29 have been treated with Lenti-D and the median follow-up for all treated patients was 34 months (0.4 – 54 months).
+Of these 31 patients, 29 were treated with Lenti-D and the median follow-up for all treated patients was 34 months (0.4 to 54 months).

-The primary efficacy endpoint for the Starbeam Study is the absence of Major Functional Disabilities (MFDs) at 24 months after transplantation.
-MFDs correspond to severe disabilities thought to have a profound impact on a patient’s ability to function independently: loss of ability to communicate, cortical blindness, need for tube feeding, total incontinence, wheelchair dependence, and complete loss of voluntary movement.
-The secondary efficacy endpoint of the study is the progression of the cerebral disease.
-This is evaluated by gadolinium enhancement on brain MRI (which is an indicator of neuroinflammation) and by the Neurologic Function Score.
-The NFS is a scoring system that is used to evaluate the severity of clinical deficits by scoring 15 symptoms across multiple domains.
-The safety profile of Lenti-D was also evaluated (side-effects and genome integration analysis of the gene).
+The primary efficacy endpoint of the Starbeam study was the absence of major functional disabilities (MFD) at 24 months post-transplant.
+MFDs are severe disabilities that are considered to have a profound impact on a patient’s ability to function independently: loss of communication, cortical blindness, need for tube feeding, total incontinence, wheelchair dependency, and complete loss of voluntary movement.
+The secondary efficacy endpoint of the study is progression of brain disease.
+This was assessed using gadolinium enhancement on brain MRI (an indicator of neuroinflammation) and the Neurological Function Score (NFS).
+The NFS is a scoring system that evaluates the severity of clinical deficits by assessing 15 symptoms across multiple domains.
+The safety profile of Lenti-D was also evaluated (side effects and genomic integration analysis of the gene).

-In October 2017, the results of the 17 patients treated with Lenti-D who completed the 24 months follow up were published (Eichler et al. 2017).
+In October 2017, the results of the 17 patients treated with Lenti-D who completed 24 months of follow-up were published (Eichler et al. 2017).
 At the time of data analysis for this initial group of 17 patients, the median follow-up was 29.4 months (21.6 – 42.0 months).

-These first results suggest that gene therapy with Lenti-D for the treatment of cerebral ALD is at least as effective as a conventional allogeneic transplantation.
-The absence of graft-versus-host disease indicates that it is possibly safer.
+These initial results suggest that gene therapy with Lenti-D for the treatment of cerebral ALD is at least as effective as conventional allogeneic transplantation.
+The absence of graft-versus-host disease suggests that it may be safer.

-After completing Study ALD-102 (approximately 2 years), the patients were enrolled in a new study (LTF-304, NCT02698579) for an additional 13 years to evaluate long-term safety and efficacy.
+After completion of the ALD-102 study (approximately 2 years), patients were enrolled in a new study (LTF-304, NCT02698579) for an additional 13 years to evaluate long-term safety and efficacy.

 Figure: Starbeam treatment protocol overview.
 Image courtesy of bluebird bio.

-The sponsor of the Starbeam study, bluebird bio, is a biotechnology company based in Cambridge, MA, USA
+The sponsor of the Starbeam trial, bluebird bio, is a biotechnology company based in Cambridge, MA, USA.